 Accounting standards are typically formulated initially as a proposal after considering the financial and budgetary information needs of citizens (including the news media, state and local legislators, analysts from private firms, academe, and elsewhere), Congress, federal executives, federal program managers, and other users of federal financial information.
 FASAB publishes the proposed standards in an exposure draft for public comment.
 In some cases, FASAB publishes a discussion memorandum, invitation for comment, or preliminary views document on a specific topic before an exposure draft.
 A public hearing is sometimes held to receive oral comments in addition to written comments.
 The Board considers comments and decides whether to adopt the proposed standards with or without modification.
 After review by the three officials who sponsor FASAB, the Board publishes adopted standards in a Statement of Federal Financial Accounting Standards.
-The Board follows a similar process for Statements of Federal Financial Accounting the framework for federal accounting and reporting.
+The Board follows a similar process for Statements of Federal Financial Accounting Concepts, which guide the Board in developing accounting standards and formulating the framework for federal accounting and reporting.